nknapp/thought/README.md

-    run [options]   Generate documentation from your package.json and some templates. init            Register scripts in the curent module's package.json check-engines   Check that all engines (such as npm) have versions that ensure Thought to run correctly
+    run [options]   Generate documentation from your package.json and some templates. init            Register scripts in the curent module's package.json check-engines   Check that all engines (such as npm) have versions that ensure Thought to run correctly up-to-date      Perform up-to-date check of the current documentation.
+Exit with non-zero exit-code when thought must be run again.

   Options: